vlandham/vlandham.github.com/_posts/2016-08-11-becoming_datavis_practitioner.md

 Start by creating a website to hold your creations.

-I would hands down recommend using [github pages](https://pages.github.com/) with a  custom domain name.
+I would hands down recommend using [Github Pages](https://pages.github.com/) with a  custom domain name.
 Jekyll (the tool powering these sites) is powerful and useful tool to learn and use.

 You can put javascript interactive as separate repos. its awesome.